tonylindeberg/pyscsp/README.md

 networks", Journal of Mathematical Imaging and Vision, 64(3): 223-242.
 ([Open Access](https://doi.org/10.1007/s10851-021-01057-9))

-## Where concepts in this software distribution are described in the scientific papers
+## Relations between the scientific papers and concepts in this code:

 The paper (Lindeberg 1990) describes the discrete analogue of the Gaussian kernel used for discrete implementation of Gaussian